Humana Inc. (HUM) Stock Price & How to Invest

 More on Humana Inc. (HUM)

 Whether HUM is worth buying today depends more on your time horizon and what you already hold than on any single call.
-We walk through valuation, what would have to go right, and the risks in is HUM a buy?, and where the stock could go from here in the HUM stock forecast.
+We walk through valuation, what would have to go right, and the risks in is HUM a buy or a sell?, and where the stock could go from here in the HUM stock forecast.

 FAQ